dogui7/notesolvers/README.md

 To setup and run the project:
  - Clone this repository
  - Install NodeJs V18.15.0
- - Use then use the following commands:
+ - Use the following commands:

 ```bash
   cd backend